Melville, Pictou County, Nova Scotia

-Melville is an unincorporated area in the Canadian province of Nova Scotia, located in Pictou County.
+Melville is an unincorporated community in the Canadian province of Nova Scotia, located in Pictou County.
 It is on Nova Scotia Trunk 6 between the communities of River John, Cape John and Toney River.
 It is a rural area on the Northumberland Strait to the east of Cape John.
 The nearest village is River John, some 5 km south, and it is there that postal, telephone and fire services are located.
 The nearest town is Pictou some 29 km to the east.

 There is a small harbour at Skinners Cove, comprising short breakwaters and wharves either side of a narrow channel.
 It is used mainly by the fishing industry and a few recreational boats.
 Recent improvements to the harbour were funded by the Government of Canada.